Lyme Science Blog, Pediatric Lyme

 This does not mean ADHD does not exist.

-It means that Lyme disease ADHD symptoms can overlap—and sometimes coexist.
+It means that Lyme disease and ADHD symptoms can overlap—and sometimes coexist.

-Infections affecting the nervous system may contribute to symptoms involving attention, mood, and executive function.
+Infections affecting the nervous system may be associated with symptoms involving attention, mood, and executive function.
 Learn more about neuropsychiatric Lyme disease.

 These symptoms may include: